azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_AzureServiceSecurity.md

+> <b>NOTE:</b>
+> This article has been updated to use the new Azure PowerShell Az module.
+To learn more about the new Az module and AzureRM compatibility, see [Introducing the new Azure PowerShell Az module](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az).

 ## Scan your cloud application (Azure resources) for security vulnerabilities
 ###### :clock10: 30 minutes to complete
-The AzSK contains cmdlets that DevOps teams can use to regularly keep their cloud applications secure during the multiple sprints involving prototyping, core solution development, integration and deployment.
+The AzSK contains cmdlets that devops teams can use to regularly keep their cloud applications secure during the multiple sprints involving prototyping, core solution development, integration and deployment.
-These scripts are called Security Verification Tests (SVT) and cover all prominent features in Azure (e.g., Web Apps, Storage, SQL DB, Key Vault, etc.).
+These scripts are called Security Verification Tests (SVTs) and cover all prominent features in Azure (e.g., Web Apps, Storage, SQL DB, Key Vault, etc.).
 Each SVT corresponds to a particular Azure feature or service and automates checks for secure configuration and security best practices for that Azure service.

 > Note: Ensure that you already have the latest version of AzSK installed on your machine.
-> If not, please follow instruction [here.](../00a-Setup/Readme.md)
+> If not, please follow instructions [here](../00a-Setup/Readme.md).

 **Step 1**: Run the command below after replacing `<Subscriptionid>` with your Azure SubscriptionId and `<RG1, RG2, ..`> with a comma-separated list of resource groups where your resources are hosted.